Our objectives

 In the early stages of QE unwind, while reserves are still plentiful, the MPC’s policy goals will continue to be met by maintaining the current floor system.
 But at some point, the supply of reserves could approach the minimum level needed by banks to meet their payment obligations and broader liquidity needs.
 This scarcity would likely begin to make short-term market rates more volatile, causing them to rise relative to Bank Rate.
 At this point, if the Bank did not make additional reserves available, the MPC’s decisions for Bank Rate may not be reflected in short-term interest rates.

 In a Discussion Paper published in August 2018, we said that at the appropriate time we would propose to switch from using the current floor system to a framework in which we allowed reserves holders to determine how many reserves they need.
-Reserves scarcity is probably several years away, but banks’ overall demand for reserves is uncertain and will evolve over time.
-It is possible that reserves scarcity could arise much sooner than expected.
+Banks’ overall demand for reserves is uncertain and evolves over time.
+The reserves system is moving from a period of plentiful reserves towards the Preferred Minimum Reserve Range (PMRR), the aggregate amount of reserves demanded by firms for transactional and precautionary needs.

 To ensure that control of short-term interest rates is maintained when that reserves scarcity is reached, the Bank announced in August 2022 a new open market operation, the Short-Term Repo (STR).
 This allows SMF participants to borrow an unlimited quantity of reserves at Bank Rate.
 More detail on the STR is included on the Our tools page.

-As the level of reserves falls, SMF participants will be able to meet their demand for reserves at Bank Rate through use of the STR.
-For further reading on this, see our Explanatory Note.
+As the level of reserves falls, SMF participants will be able to meet their demand for reserves at Bank Rate through use of our repo facilities, including the Short-Term Repo (against level A collateral) and Indexed Long-Term Repo (against the full range of eligible collateral).
+Further information was set out by Victoria Saporta in July 2024.

 This framework will also give the Bank the flexibility to expand or contract its balance sheet in the future if needed to achieve its objectives, while maintaining control of short-term interest rates.